Malia Baker On Why Grown-Ass Women Are Obsessed With The Baby-Sitters Club

 You have been a passionate supporter of Black Lives Matter, including giving a speech at a protest.
 Yes, that was terrifying.
 And amazing.
 I grew up in a suburb in Vancouver that was predominately white.
 Like, 2,100 people and there were 10 Black kids.
 At the BLM protest a lot of us saw each other and it was like, I know you!

-You and your mom also started @hashtagsand.
+You and your mother also started @hashtagsand.
 Can you explain what it is and where the idea came from?

 Last summer at the peak of BLM protests, I noticed how so many people were posting on social media.
 Everyone posted a black square for Blackout Tuesday, but then nothing really happened.
 It was back to bikini photos and dog photos.
 I think, for a lot of people, the intention was there but they don’t know what to do.
 The idea with @hashtagsand is to provide resources and to encourage people to take that next step.